SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/multi_dimensional_arrays.md

 Stay with me for a bit and see why should you let go of the *rows* and *columns* approach and instead use the *sets* approach.

-Lets go through basic arrays and build up to 2-dimensional arrays.
+Let us go through basic arrays and build up to 2-dimensional arrays.

 1. It’s critical to understand the concept of `reference` and `instance`.
-In the following code, `src` and `dest` are two references that refer to the same instance that is the collection of values 10, 70, 20, 90 (and the length attribute is also tucked away somewhere).
+In the following code, `src` and `dest` are two references that refer to the same instance that is the collection of values 10, 70, 20, and 90 (and the length attribute is also tucked away somewhere).

 	```processing
 	    int[] src = {10, 70, 20, 90};